Self-similar source-type solutions to the three-dimensional Navier-Stokes equations: Burgers equations

 which shows that the $L^1$-norm is scale-invariant.

-Let us clarify the two kinds of critical scale-invariance; one is deterministic where the additional terms arising in the governing equations under dynamic scaling is minimised in number and the other is statistical in nature where the additional terms under dynamic scaling is maxmised in number so that conservative form (that is, a divergence form) is completed in the advection term.
+Let us clarify the two kinds of critical scale-invariance.
+Type 1 scale-invariance is achieved when we use a dependent variable whose physical dimension is the same as $\nu$.
+Type 1 is deterministic in nature where the additional term arising in the governing equations under dynamic scaling is minimised in number.
+Type 2 instead is statistical in nature where the additional terms under dynamic scaling are maximised in number so that a divergence form is completed and the dynamically-scaled equations have the Fokker-Planck operator as the linearisation.
 In the former the dependent variable has the same physical dimension as kinematic viscosity, whereas in the latter the argument of the Hopf characteristic functional (the independent variable) has the same physical dimension as the reciprocal of kinematic viscosity \cite{Ohkitani2020}.
 This approach provides a viewpoint from which the problem appears in the simplest possible form.